2408-Team-3/flytrap_terraform/tests/README.md

 Flytrap uses Artillery for basic load testing.

 Load testing tools are traditionally used to test API endpoints.
 However, Flytrap SDKs capture error data and send them to an AWS API Gateway.
-Since API Gatway is desigend to scale generously, we utilized Artillery to simulate end-to-end testing of the AWS infrastructure.
+Since API Gatway is designed to scale generously, we utilized Artillery to simulate end-to-end testing of the AWS infrastructure.

 Running Artillery load tests allowed us to identify performance bottlenecks and optimize system